MyPortugalHoliday.com

 Coimbra University

-Coimbra university has over 20,000 students spread over 8 faculties, but only the former royal palace complex is of interest to visitors.
-The majority of the university is housed in utilitarian 1960s tower blocks, which are characterless and out of keeping with the rest of historic Coimbra.
+The University of Coimbra has over 20,000 students spread across eight faculties, but only the former royal palace complex is of interest to visitors.
+The majority of the university is housed in utilitarian 1960s tower blocks, which are rather characterless and incongruous with historic Coimbra's aesthetic.

-The Biblioteca Joanina is a magnificent Baroque library containing over 200,000 books, and a colony of bats to protect the books from insects!
+The Biblioteca Joanina is a magnificent Baroque library containing over 200,000 books and, fascinatingly, a colony of bats that helps protect the books from insects!
+Each evening, staff cover the baroque tables with leather sheets to protect them from bat droppings, and students claim hearing the flutter of bat wings at dusk brings good luck for exams.

-The Torre da Universidade was constructed as a clock tower and from the top provides wonderful panoramic views of Coimbra.
+The Torre da Universidade was constructed as a clock tower and provides wonderful panoramic views of Coimbra from its summit.

-The university botanical gardens can also be visited, but these are at the base of 125 steps, which keeps all the students fit.
+The university botanical gardens can also be visited, but these are accessed via 125 steps—keeping all the students fit!

-Insight: The Biblioteca Joanina is the highlight of the visit, but tickets are sold with an exact entry time.
-Spaces do sell out, so either visit early in the day or book tickets from the Coimbra university website:
+Travel Tip: The Biblioteca Joanina is the highlight of any visit, but tickets are sold with specific entry times.
+Spaces often sell out, so either visit early in the day or book tickets through the Coimbra university website.

 Repúblicas de Coimbra